yaapu/FrskyTelemetryScript/README.md

 Right now only english, italian and french are supported but new languages can be added with ease.

 Battery capacity for battery 1 and battery 2 is automatically read from the values configured in mission planner but can both be overidden from the menu.
 When a new capacity is defined from the menu it will immediately be used in all calculations and it's value will be displayed on screen.

+## ArduPilot Configuration

+The two main wiring configurations are

+#### ArduPilot sends native frsky passthrough telemetry data

+The flight controller is configured to send native frsky passthrough telemetry data either with an inverting cable or without (pixracer).
+To enable this feature the SERIALn_PROTOCOL of the uart connected to the receiver has to be set to 10, check the ardupilot wiki for [details](http://ardupilot.org/copter/docs/common-frsky-telemetry.html#frsky-telemetry-configuration-in-mission-planner).

+This configuration requires a "special" cable that acts as logic level converter and inverter, an example of such a cable is [here](https://discuss.ardupilot.org/t/some-soldering-required/27613)

+For the pixracer an inverting cable is not needed but the wiring requires that the TX and RX pin of the frs port be connected togheter, check this [image](https://docs.px4.io/assets/flight_controller/pixracer/grau_b_pixracer_frskys.port_connection.jpg) for further details.

+#### ArduPilot sends mavlink telemetry data

+The flight controller is configured to send mavlink messages and an external board (Teensy, Blue Pill,etc) is used to convert mavlink to frsky using Eric Stockenstrom [MavlinkToPassthru](https://github.com/zs6buj/MavlinkToPassthru) firmware.

+This is the default configuration for long range systems (Dragonlink, TBS Crossfire, ULRS to name a few) unable to carry native frsky telemetry but compatible with mavlink.

 ## Installation on Taranis